 Three years ago at 42, reeling from a new baby and professional turmoil, I realized that I didn’t need a new job or other external change.
 I needed to find my way to a truer version of myself.
-This was no easy feat for someone whose sense of self depended on masterfully being what others expected me to be.
-The enterprise of becoming myself felt very much like walking into an abyss.
 This is the letter I wish I’d had then, and a love letter for anyone embarking on this journey now.

 Pain brought you here.
 This is as it should be.
 The path becomes visible when you’re broken apart.
 When your masks were still in place, your vision was too hemmed-in to see this place.

 Ahead of you are the questions you’ve kept at bay your whole life.
 What’s here when the masks are stripped away?
-Is there anything here worth loving?
+Will I find anything worth loving?